rosnovsky/rosnovskyus/src/content/blog/2019/08/mac-to-linux.md

 ## Process

 Here's how it went.
 I've been reading about different branches of Linux, different flavours, desktop environments, and all things in between.
 I watch countless hours of Youtube reviews of different hardware, how it plays with different software, what works, what doesn't, how things are done, what they look like, what gets the Linux people excited, and so forth.
-It actually took me down the rabbit hole of open-source software, decentralization, privacy, and other things, su much so that I've completely left mainstream social networks for Mastodon and Pixelfed.
-But this is a whole [different story](#) - a story of me suddenly realizing that I've been doing my digital hygiene and social media all wrong this whole time.
+It actually took me down the rabbit hole of open-source software, decentralization, privacy, and other things, so much so that I've completely left mainstream social networks for Mastodon.
+But this is a whole [different story](/blog/2019/08/digital-hygiene/) - a story of me suddenly realizing that I've been doing my digital hygiene and social media all wrong this whole time.

 Anywho.
 Selecting a distro is like whoa?! 😲 There hundreds if not thousands of them, most of them are so much alike, but some are so very different.
 Some have underlying philosophy that drives the whole thing, some just have a cuter set of icons and friendlier setup guide.